 Recipe for success: new blog showcases Master’s student Charanpreet’s culinary creations!

-An Instagram food blog named ‘The Ingredients Saga’ is giving Glion Master’s student Charanpreet Sabharwal the drive to pursue her culinary passions.
+An Instagram food blog named ‘The Ingredients Saga’ is giving Glion Master’s in International Hospitality Business student Charanpreet Sabharwal the drive to pursue her culinary passions.
 Here she tells us more about the origins of the blog, and shares three delicious recipes for you to try…

 “Never stop dreaming and always be passionately curious.”

 It’s a motto that doesn’t just provide daily motivation to Charanpreet Sabharwal – it also drives her to try the new and different.
 Like becoming part of the inaugural intake for our Master’s in Luxury Management and Guest Experience in 2019.
 And then launching her own food blog, with the aim of inspiring others to create vegetarian and vegan delicacies from India and elsewhere.